andresvia/jqaas/README.md

 * The flag `-r` is passed to `jq`.

-* The domain used in the examples (https://jsonaas.herokuapp.com/) is Heroku free dyno, do not rely on it.
+* The domain used in the examples (https://jsonaas.herokuapp.com/) is a Heroku free dyno, do not rely on it.
 I have compiled `jq` 1.5 without `env` support, do not try to exploit it.

 Similar projects
 ----------------